SirVeggie/Tsoha/documentation/User story.md

 Admin user can modify any comment

 ## User stories that couldn't be completed
-Scripts are divided into categories
+User can browse scripts by categories

 User can search for scripts